uadmin/uadmin/docs/_build/html/_sources/document_system/tutorial/part5.rst.txt

         Add        bool
         Edit       bool
         Delete     bool
     }

+    // DocumentUser function that returns string value func (d *DocumentUser) String() string {

+        // Gives access to the fields in another model uadmin.Preload(d)

+        // Returns the full name from the User model return d.User.String()
+    }

 What if the user updates something in the document then reuploads it?
 In this situation, let's create a file named "document_version.go".
 Every updates done by the user, the version number of the document will change.